-Sanjay is from India, though he was born in Morocco and raised in Spain.
+Sanjay is from India, though he was born in Casablanca, Morocco and raised in Barcelona, Spain.

-He holds a BSc in Marketing and International Business and an MA in Applied Linguistics.
-He is a doctoral student in education at Universidad de Los Andes, Colombia, and currently a visiting fellow at the Harvard Graduate School of Education in Cambridge, Massachusetts.
+He holds a BSc in Marketing and International Business from New York University, and an MA in Applied Linguistics to the Teaching of English from Universidad Distrital Francisco José de Caldas.
+He is a doctoral student at the Faculty of Education at Universidad de Los Andes, Colombia, and was a visiting fellow at the Harvard Graduate School of Education in Cambridge, Massachusetts.

 His research focuses on Democratic Citizenship Education (DCE) in 5th grade classrooms of urban schools in marginalized, displaced and predominantly afro-descendent communities of Cali (Colombia), characterized by high levels of violence.
-His study parts from three foundational premises: first, DCE is a complex enterprise which cannot be limited to knowledge acquisition and value formation, but must also integrate the development of both democratic skills and democratic dispositions; second, democracy and democratic citizenship are not so much formally learnt, but actually lived and cultivated in action through daily interactions; third, DCE is most effective when learners are guided by teachers whose practices are democratic in themselves on one hand, and when learners are exposed to democratic climates on the other.
-These three premises point to a conception of democratic citizenship that is practiced rather than given, thereby recognizing the agency of children, not as future citizens ‘in the making’, but as citizens in their own right.
+He subscribes to a conception of democratic citizenship that is practiced rather than given, thereby recognizing the agency of children, not as future citizens ‘in the making’, but as citizens in their own right.

 Beyond teaching language courses (English and Spanish) in Andhra Pradesh (working closely with Dalit communities), New Delhi, and Colombia, he has worked with Lund University in Swedish International Development Agency sponsored child rights education projects in Colombia, Guatemala and Bolivia primarily.
-He has presented his work in different venues, including the Association of Moral Education Conferences held in Brazil and more recently in Cambridge, Massachusetts.
+More recently, he was Principal Investigator and fellow at Save the Children, Philippines, carrying out a study to measure the impact of a programme to promote inclusive education with a focus on children with disability.
+He has presented his work in different venues, including the Association of Moral Education Conferences held in Santos, Brazil and Cambridge, Massachusetts.